Karaköy Lokantası: A Dockside Winner

 After they relocated from just two doors away to a much bigger, high-design space, we feared they might loosen the grip that established this place as one of the best restaurants in the neighborhood.
 A recent visit to the elegant new locale put our minds at ease; same classic menu, same painstaking attention to detail.

-Traditional Turkish desserts like fruit compote, rice pudding and aşure, a curious blend of fresh and dried fruits, nuts, wheat and rose water, are on offer.
-However, we recommend satisfying the sweet tooth with one of the best baklava in town, right down the street at Güllüoğlu.
-Otherwise, treat yourself to a walk through this interesting, slightly scruffy, neighborhood of seemingly abandoned churches, scuba gear shops, Ottoman-era banks and even a couple of bordellos.
+Traditional Turkish desserts like fruit compote, rice pudding and aşure, a curious blend of fresh and dried fruits, nuts, wheat and rosewater, are on offer.
+However, we recommend satisfying the sweet tooth with some of the best baklava in town, right down the street at Güllüoğlu.
+Otherwise, treat yourself to a walk through this interesting, slightly scruffy neighborhood of seemingly abandoned churches, scuba gear shops, Ottoman-era banks and even a couple of bordellos.

 Address: Kemankeş Caddesi, Karaköy